algofaktura/easy_dc/README.md

 The focus of this work is to apply all that I know about this graph, not as a discrete mathematician, but as an artists with an eye towards visual aesthetics.
 Inspiration was the driving force behind the work (a bit of obsession I confess).
 How is the result of an artistic pursuit not art, even when it's just a little algorithm?
 An artist uses language and forms that language to communicate their vision to others, taking part in a process of translation from one medium to another, from vision to object, from words to dance.
 This is a tiny result of that artistic investigative process and I hope it will be useful.
 I've grown so obsessed with the discocube object, really not unlike an obsessive artist's muse to the point of being a stalker.
-The goal wasn't to write a fast algorithm that finds always turning hamiltonian cycles in discocube graphs, and other stuff..,  it was a constant moving of goalposts, of never being satisfied, of not knowing what, but of wanting more... until I could claim the discocube was my own (in my mind), as da Vinci would claim his painting of the Mona Lisa as his own.
+The goal wasn't to write a fast algorithm that finds always turning hamiltonian cycles in discocube graphs, and other stuff...  it was a constant moving of goalposts, of never being satisfied, of not knowing what, but of wanting more... until I could claim the discocube was my own (in my mind), as da Vinci would claim his painting of the Mona Lisa as his own.
 Art studies forms, the curvature of the neck as it disappears into the back, the color in the foreground, so luminous as to relegate all things behind it to irrelevance.
 So in this project, I studied the discocube as a body not as a discrete math object resulting in more doodles and sketches than equations on a page.

 ![Planar embedding of Cube and Discocubes](imgs/planaremb2.png?raw=true "Planar embedding of Cube and Discocubes")